vicsz/config-demo/README.md

 Environment variables can be updated in PCF in a variety of ways including via GUI, Manifest, and commandline.

+To update via the GUI (AppsMan), configuration is under Application Settings -> User Provided Environment Variables.

 To update via the commandline run:

 ```sh
 cf set-env config-demo application.greeting.message "Greetings from PCF env variable"
 ```

+This option can be used for sensitive data such as passwords, preventing them from being available in Source Code, and the Deployable Artifact.

 ## Note the Order of Precedence
 https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html